hubmapconsortium/neo4j-docker/README.md

 sudo ./neo4j-docker.sh dev stop
 ````

+## Copy a database (shown for DEV)

+- Stop the running container and remove it
+- Replace the whole `dev/data` directory with the new `data` directory containing the new database from either PROD copy or a backup
+- Start the container
+- Login with the username and password from the new database copy
+- Change the password in Neo4j browser by typing: `:server change-password` then enter the existing password and new one

 ## Update HuBMAP neo4j docker image

 All the `localhost`, `dev`, `test`, `stage`, and `prod` versions is based on the same `hubmap/neo4j-image:latest` image.
 If you need to update the neo4j image, recrerate it with